Child Support and Spousal Maintenance in Qatar

 What is this right?

-• The father is responsible for financially supporting his children, including housing, food, education, and healthcare.
+• The father is responsible for financially supporting his children, including housing, food, education, clothing, and healthcare.

 • Child support continues until the daughter marries or the son becomes self-sufficient (or completes education).

-• Spousal maintenance (nafaqa) includes housing, food, clothing, and medical care during marriage and the iddah period.
+• Spousal maintenance (nafaqa) during marriage includes housing, food, clothing, and medical care.
+During the iddah period after divorce, the husband must continue full maintenance.

-• A divorced wife may receive mut'a (consolation payment) — a lump sum compensation decided by the court based on the marriage length and circumstances.
+• A divorced wife may receive mut'a (consolation payment) — a lump sum decided by the court based on the marriage length, circumstances of divorce, and the husband's financial capacity.

-• The court determines the amount based on the father's income and the child's needs.
+• The court determines child support amounts based on the father's actual income and the child's reasonable needs — not on a fixed formula.

 When does it apply?